krishnanlab/PyGenePlexus/README.md

                         False)
-  --clear-data          Clear data directory and exit. (default: False) --overwrite           Overwrite existing result directory if set. (default: False)
+  --clear-data          Clear data directory and exit. (default: False) --overwrite           Overwrite existing result directory if set. (default: False) --skip-mdl-sim        Skip model similarity computation.
+This computation is not yet available
+                        when using custom networks due to the lack of pretrained models for comparison. (default: False)
 ```

 # Dev